Rodot-/SpaceGameThing/bin/README.md

 			$ python animcat.py -c -s0.5 [file1] [file2] ... > [outFileName]

-		To concatenate a sequence of images, flip each one, reverse their order, and up scale the resulting image by a factor of 2 (sqrt(2) in each direction)
+		To concatenate a sequence of images, flip each one, and up scale the resulting image by a factor of 2 (sqrt(2) in each direction)

 			$ python animcat.py -r -f -s1.41 [file1] [file2] ... > [outFileName]